 In 1962, the theatre was cited for displaying signs on the street that showed semi-clad girls.
 The morality squad laid charges and the theatre agreed to have the girls shown in bathing suits or similar attire.
 During its infamous period as one of Toronto’s famous “strip-joints” it featured such famous stars as Knackers Knock, Ineda (I-need-a) Man, Cup Cakes Cassidy, and the Bazoom Girl.
 The Victory Theatre became a favourite of university students and artistic types who enjoyed watching the tassels twirl as busty gals gyrated and danced to provocative music.

 During the 1970s, the area surrounding the theatre slowly changed and it became a focal point for the Asian Community.
 In 1975, Hang Hing bought the theatres, renovated it, and renamed it the Golden Harvest Theatre.
-The theatre was closed in 1994 and the building converted for other commercial purposes, including several shops and a bank.
-In 2017, a Rexall Drug Store opened on the first floor of the building.
-However, the theatre auditorium inside remains intact, awaiting a revival of this famous venue.
+Finally, the theatre was closed and the building was converted to other commercial purposes, including several shops and a bank.
+However, it has been said that the theatre auditorium remains intact, awaiting a revival of this famous venue.
 Burlesque anyone?

 The Victory Theatre in the 1940s, when Shopsy’s Delicatessen was on Spadina Avenue.